 In this article, we’re going to show you how you can secure your Google Gsuite Gmail accounts from an administrative view and the end-user view.

 If you’re a user wanting to setup 2-Step verification on your own account read on.
-If you’re an admin wanting to provision the admin console for all your users, you can skip to this section.
+If you’re an admin wanting to provision the admin console for all your users, you can skip to

 2FA for Google GSuite Gmail Accounts